-(3) A dispute arising out of the real estate but me (or my firm) and (list all persons and/ siness as defined by Article or firms you wish to name e 17 of the Code of Ethics exists between as respondents to this arbitration):
+(3) A dispute arising out of the real estate bu me (or my firm) and (list all persons and siness as defined by Article for firms you wish to name 17 of the Code of Ethics exists between as respondents to this arbitration): Name REALTOR® principal Address Name REALTOR® principal Address Firm Address (4) There is due, unpaid and owing to me (or My claim is predicated upon the statem this application.
+The disputed funds are nent attached, marked Exhi amed persons the sum of \$ bit I and incorporated by reference into (5) I request and consent to arbitration throu Manual (alternatively, "in accordance w the Board"), and I agree to abide by the a ith the professional standar rds procedures set forth in the bylaws of In the event I do not comply with the art obtain judicial confirmation and enforce obtaining such confirmation the costs an and enforcement. ement of the arbitration aw sessary for any party to this arbitration to ard against me, I agree to pay the party incurred in obtaining such confirmation

-REALTOR® principal

-Name Address

-ė

-REALTOR® principal

-Name Address

-Firm Address

-(4) There is due, unpaid and owing to me (or My claim is predicated upon the statem this application.
-The disputed funds are ent attached, marked Exhi amed persons the sum of \$ bit I and incorporated by reference into

-(5) I request and consent to arbitration through Manual (alternatively, "in accordance we the Board"), and I agree to abide by the a ith the professional standar rds procedures set forth in the bylaws of

-In the event I do not comply with the arb obtain judicial confirmation and enforce obtaining such confirmation the costs and and enforcement. ment of the arbitration aw ard against me, I agree to pay the party

-(() I 1 ada manabla ta WAAD fa on the arbitration filing denosit

-- (6) I enclose my check in the sum of \$\frac{\$500 \text{ made payable to WAAR}}{1}\$ for the arbitration filing deposit. - (7) I understand that I may be represented by legal counsel, and that I should give written notice no less than fifteen (15) days before the hearing of the name, address, and phone number of my attorney to all parties and the Board.
+- (6) I enclose my check in the sum of \$500 made payable to WAAR for the arbitration filing deposit. - (7) I understand that I may be represented by legal counsel, and that I should give written notice no less than fifteen (15) days before the hearing of the name, address, and phone number of my attorney to all parties and the Board.
 Failure to provide this notice may result in a continuance of the hearing, if the Hearing Panel determines that the rights of the other party(ies) require representation. - (8) Each party must provide a list of the names of witnesses he intends to call at the hearing to the Board and to all other parties not less than fifteen (15) days prior to the hearing.
 Each party shall arrange for his witnesses to be present at the time and place designated for the hearing.
 The following REALTOR® nonprincipal (or REALTOR-ASSOCIATE® nonprincipal) affiliated with my firm has a financial interest in the outcome of the proceeding and has the right to be present throughout the hearing: